-All proposals and/or applications for external support must be reviewed and approved by OSP prior to being submitted to the sponsor because:
+All sponsored project proposals and/or applications must be reviewed and approved by the Office of Sponsored Projects (OSP) prior to being submitted to the sponsor.

 - OSP assists the principal investigator (PI) by reviewing the proposal for compliance with sponsor guidelines and University of Nevada, Reno (University) requirements.

 - OSP has the legal and fiduciary responsibility to ensure compliance with all University, sponsor, state and federal regulations, laws, and policies.

 The full proposal must arrive at OSP a minimum of five (5) full working days prior to submission deadline.
 This lead time allows OSP to fully review the sponsor’s requirements and the proposal.
 Further, any revisions to a previously submitted proposal must also be reviewed by OSP prior to submission to the sponsor.

 In the event that a proposal arrives to OSP on the deadline day, pre-award will not perform the typical proposal review.
 Rather, the focus will solely be on submitting the proposal in time to meet the sponsor deadline.
 It should be noted that submission of a proposal often implies agreement to the sponsor's award terms and conditions.
 During the pre-award review, unfavorable award terms and conditions are proactively addressed.
 However, when a proposal is submitted without ample time for pre-award review, there is not only the potential for an incomplete or inaccurate submission but also the risk of unfavorable award terms and conditions.
 If OSP is unable to negotiate the unfavorable award terms and conditions, the University reserves the right to decline the award.